1967 – ‘OUR WORLD’ | PART TWO: ‘ALL YOU NEED IS LOVE’ | THE BBC O.B. AT ABBEY ROAD WITH THE BEATLES

 “Take 10 was copied onto a new 4-Track tape, with all the instruments going onto Track 1“.
 “June 19 saw the Olympic reduction copied over to a fresh reel of EMItape at Abbey Road Studio 3.
 The three empty tracks were then filled, with piano, banjo, and percussion going on track 2.
 Vocals went on tracks 3 and 4, including the “love love love” refrains and John singing lead for the choruses.”

 “two rough mono mixes were done in Studio 3 on June 21, one of which was cut onto an acetate and given to BBC director Derek Burrell-Davis to show that a song would indeed be ready in time.“

 As Geoff Emerick, explains in his book ‘Here, There and Everywhere’ , John had decided to sing the lead vocal live and Paul also opted to play his normal bass live.
 That left George, considered at that time by Emerick to be only a ‘marginal’ guitar player, wondering about his 4 bar solo.
 He also chose to do it live, possibly not wanting to be embarrassed in front of the others.

 TELEVISION PLANNING GETS UNDERWAY

 As early as 11th May he had requested the use of a “Marconi V321 Vidicon hand-held for an insert into “Our World” on 24th and 25th June 1967.”
-Not being a piece of BBC equipment, the BBC Engineer responsible replied that they were awaiting to hear from Marconi and pointing out that it’s use might present lighting problems.
+Not being a piece of BBC equipment, the BBC Engineer responsible replied that they were waiting to hear from Marconi and pointing out that its use might present lighting problems.